 Here are some easy ways you can protect yourself against identity theft:

 - Create unique, complex passwords for each of your accounts and devices.
-Change your password if you suspect an account has been compromised.
+If you believe one of your accounts has been compromised, change the password of that account.
 With CyberGhost ID Guard, you can check if your email addresses have been compromised and get an overview of your accounts, all in one place.
 With its ongoing monitoring service, ID Guard will alert you if your email addresses are ever involved in a breach.

 - Enable two-factor authentication whenever possible.
 This way, even if your credentials leak, cybercriminals still won’t be able to access your data.